-1. Endicott College in Beverly, Massachusetts
+Endicott College in Beverly

-Endicott College is a liberal arts school that was tied at 74 among Regional Universities (North) by U.S. News & World Report in 2015.
-The School of Sport Science and Fitness Studies offers a Bachelor of Science in Sport Management; students take classes in philosophy and psychology of sport, marketing and sales, public speaking and relations, and sports law.
+The sport management program at Endicott College is accredited by the Commission on Sport Management Accreditation (COSMA).
+Endicott College in Beverly, Massachusetts, is a liberal arts school that was tied at #23 for regional universities in the North by U.S. News & World Report for 2020.
+The School of Sport Science and Fitness Studies offers a Bachelor of Science in Sport Management.
+Students take classes in philosophy and sport, median and sport, sport promotion and marketing, managerial leadership, and sports law.
 Graduates complete three internships during their studies at Endicott.

-2. The University of Tampa in Florida
+The University of Tampa

-|Pepperdine University||The school's sports administration program is interdisciplinary, covering business, communications, laws and more.||Malibu, CA|
+|Pepperdine University||Has a sport administration program with interdisciplinary study, covering business, communications, laws, and more.||Malibu, CA|

-|SUNY College at Cortland||The hands-on sports management program requires students to complete 120 hours of fieldwork in addition to an internship.||Cortland, NY|
+|SUNY College at Cortland||Has a hands-on sport management program that requires students to complete 120 hours of fieldwork in addition to an internship.||Cortland, NY|

-|University of California - Santa Barbara||UCSB tied for 40 on U.S. News & World Report 2015 list of national universities.||Santa Barbara, CA|
+|University of California - Santa Barbara||Tied for #34 on U.S. News & World Report's 2020 list of national universities.||Santa Barbara, CA|

-|University of Miami||The school offers an undergraduate, graduate and minor program in sports administration.||Coral Gables, FL|
+|University of Miami||Offers an undergraduate, graduate, and minor program in sport administration.||Coral Gables, FL|

-|University of Michigan - Ann Arbor||U-M ranked #29 among all national universities, according to U.S. News & World Report in 2015.||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||Ranked #25 among all national universities, according to U.S. News & World Report for 2020.||Ann Arbor, MI|

-|University of Texas at Austin||In 2015, U.S. News & World Report ranked the university #17 among top public schools.||Austin, TX|
+|University of Texas at Austin||For 2020, U.S. News & World Report ranked the university tied for #14 among top public schools.||Austin, TX|